 Connor worked one-on-one with Adaptive Aquatics Instructor Jodi Dabrowski on his swimming skills, and started improving quickly.
 He soon felt comfortable in the water, using “rainbow arms” and kicking hard to make his way across the pool.
 Connor then joined a group of three to four other swimmers his age and continued to improve his socializing and motor skills.

 “Our goal is to be as inclusive as possible with all of our programs,” says Jodi, now the special programs director at YMCA at Pabst Farms.
 “United Way funding helps us give kids like Connor the chance to be part of a team, stay active, and achieve his dreams.”

-Of children who participated in United Way-funded disabilities programs, 94% displayed signs of improvement in motor skills and 90% showed signs of improvement in social skills.
+Of the children who participated in United Way-funded disabilities programs 93% displayed signs of developmental improvement in self-regulation of emotions and 97% displayed signs of improvement in motor skills.

 United Way funding also allows the Y to keep programs affordable for all.
 In fact, the Y’s adaptive programs cost about a third of other programming options for kids with special needs in the area, and they give scholarships to ensure every kid has the chance to participate, regardless of a family's economic situation.

 When Connor turned eight, he had grown to love swimming, and YMCA at Pabst Farms swimming staff approached Connor and his parents about joining the Special Olympics Team.
 Special Olympics provides sports training and competition to individuals with intellectual disabilities ages eight and up and the YMCA has a well-respected swim team.

 In March of 2017, the team prepared for their first competition of the season.
 Both Connor and his parents were nervous.
 They didn't know what to expect or how Connor would react to a large swimming competition environment.
 The buzzer went off and Connor took off swimming, putting his face in, using strong arms and a great kick - so great that he won first place in his event!